Afraid To Commit: Are You Commitment Phobic?

 One fundamental ingredient in any successful love relationship is the ability for each partner to trust the other.
 Trust in all things comes down to believing that your partner will do what they say they will do.
 You feel that they “have your back”, will support you and you can rely on them.

-If a partner has been lied to or cheated on in previous relationships or has been made to feel like a fool, she will likely be concerned that it could happen again.
+If a partner has been lied to or cheated on in previous relationships or has been made to feel like a fool, they will likely be concerned that it could happen again.

 It is a commonly held idea that sex suffers once a couple gets married.
 Many lovers are concerned about this issue and rightfully so.

-However, the commitment phobic person will be likely to focus on this issue so as to rationalize his position.
-He will use it as a way of explaining how good things are sexually at the current time and pointing to the urban myth that sex is terrible in all marriages.
+However, the commitment phobic person will be likely to focus on this issue so as to rationalize their position.
+They will use it as a way of explaining how good things are sexually at the current time and pointing to the urban myth that sex is terrible in all marriages.

 The truth is that the longer partners know each other the more likely they will fall into patterns of behavior that will seem routine and this includes their sexual behavior as well.